|Module title||The right tool for the job - some aspectsof ecological adaptations and speciation|

-Week 1 Populations as units of evolution - basic terms and concepts; metapopulation model and dynamics.
+Week 1 Populations as a unit of evolution - basic terms and concepts; Metapopulation model and dynamics

 Week 2.
-Markers and methods used in speciation studies.
+Markers and methods used in studies on speciation.

 Week 5.
-Genetic drift (causes and characteristics) and the speciation process.
+Genetic drift (causes and properties) and the speciation process.

 Week 6.
-Natural selection (requirements, types, consequences - types of adaptation).
+Natural selection (requirements, types, consequences - types of adaptations).

-Week 7 Darwin's "mystery of mysteries" and the modern synthesis.
+Week 7 Darwin's "Mystery of Mysteries" and Modern Synthesis.

-Week 8.
-Barriers to reproduction.
-The role of geography in speciation.
+Week 8 Barriers to Reproduction.
+The role of geography in the speciation process.

 Week 9 Ecological speciation.

 Week 11.
-The role of sexual selection in the process of speciation.
+The role of sexual selection in speciation.